Close Icon

 Furnished holiday let tax

-As of 6th April 2025, the Furnished Holiday Let tax scheme has ended.
-However, there are still some aspects to consider, and other holiday let tax rules to comply with.
+In April 2025, the Furnished Holiday Let tax scheme ended.
+However, there are still some tax reliefs available for holiday lets, and other holiday let tax rules to comply with.

-In this blog, we outline the details around the Furnished Holiday Let (FHL) scheme, what its removal means for you, and other holiday let taxes to be aware of.
+In this blog, we outline the details around the Furnished Holiday Let (FHL) scheme and what its removal means for you.
+We also detail other holiday let taxes to be aware of, including council tax and business rates.

 Tax can be a complex subject and differs per individual case, so we always recommend you seek professional advice.

-Read our guide with everything you need to know about Furnished Holiday Let Tax.
+Read our guide to learn everything you need to know about holiday let tax.
 Use the quick links to navigate to a particular topic or read on to find out more.

-As of 6th April 2025, the Furnished Holiday Let Tax Scheme has been removed.
+On 6th April 2025, the Furnished Holiday Let Tax Scheme was removed.
+This means certain holiday let tax reliefs are no longer available to owners.

 For more detailed and up-to-date info on Furnished Holiday Let tax, read our parent company, Sykes Holiday Cottages’ post on Furnished Holiday Let tax changes.
 This guide is written by holiday home tax experts Zeal Tax, and includes all you need to know about upcoming changes.

-What qualified as a Furnished Holiday Let (FHL)
+What was the Furnished Holiday Let tax scheme?

 Running a FHL

+The Furnished Holiday Let scheme allowed tax reliefs for holiday lets which met certain criteria.
 Before the FHL scheme ended in April 2025, there were strict conditions that properties had to meet in order to qualify.
-To qualify as a Furnished Holiday Let a property had to meet all of the following criteria in a tax year:
+To qualify as a Furnished Holiday Let, a property had to meet all of the following criteria in a tax year:

 • Available for commercial letting to the public for at least 210 days